cisagov/Malcolm/README.md

 * `MANAGE_PCAP_FILES` – if set to `true`, all PCAP files imported into Malcolm will be marked as available for deletion by Moloch if available storage space becomes too low (default `false`)

 * `ZEEK_AUTO_ANALYZE_PCAP_FILES` – if set to `true`, all PCAP files imported into Malcolm will automatically be analyzed by Zeek, and the resulting logs will also be imported (default `false`)

+* `ZEEK_DISABLE_...` - if set to any non-blank value, each of these variables can be used to disable a certain Zeek function when it analyzes PCAP files (for example, setting `ZEEK_DISABLE_LOG_PASSWORDS` to `true` to disable logging of cleartext passwords)

 * `MAXMIND_GEOIP_DB_LICENSE_KEY` - Malcolm uses MaxMind's free GeoLite2 databases for GeoIP lookups.
 As of December 30, 2019, these databases are [no longer available](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/) for download via a public URL.
 Instead, they must be downloaded using a MaxMind license key (available without charge [from MaxMind](https://www.maxmind.com/en/geolite2/signup)).
 The license key can be specified here for GeoIP database downloads during build- and run-time.